Wondering how Fiddler Everywhere can make network debugging simpler? Here are three features that can help you.

 Web development is all fun and games until an error hits you.
 If the bug that you are hunting down is related to network traffic, then debugging tools like Fiddler Everywhere are your only hope.

-Fiddler Everywhere is a debugging proxy tool that sits between your computer and the internet and captures incoming and outgoing HTTP(S) traffic between the two.
+Fiddler Everywhere is a web debugging proxy that sits between your computer and the internet and captures incoming and outgoing HTTP(S) traffic between the two.
 Using the tool, you can inspect the requests and responses and modify them if and when required.

 Fiddler Everywhere is available on Windows, macOS, and Linux and supports every browser.
 Additionally, it can also be made to behave as a reverse proxy, thereby allowing you to inspect traffic between mobile devices and the internet.

-Fiddler Everywhere can inspect traffic from any application that supports a proxy.
+Fiddler Everywhere can inspect HTTP traffic from any application that supports a proxy.
 The application list is endless and includes the widely used web browsers like Chrome, Firefox, Safari, and Opera.
 Additionally, you can also inspect traffic coming from any system based on Windows, Mac or, Linux, as well as mobile devices.